96boards/documentation/som/tb-96ai/installation/windows.md

 - Press the reset button
 - After the reboot you should see linux startup

 > NOTE: If you flash android images,after the reboot you should see android startup.
 If you flash fedora images,after the reboot you should see fedora startup.
-If you flash dual images,after the reboot you should see android startup or after pressing 'KEY2' key reboot you should see fedora startup.
+If you flash dual images,after the reboot, you should see Fedora start up as default.
+Or, if you press "KEY2" during the reboot, you should see Android start up.